theforeman/foreman_remote_execution/doc/source/design/index.md

 User Stories
 ------------

+- As a user I want to be able to create a template to run some command for a given remote execution provider for a specific job

+- As a user these command templates should be audited and versioned

+- As a user I want to be able to define inputs into the template that consist of user input at execution time.
+I should be able to use these inputs within my template.

+- As a user I want to be able to define an input for a template that uses a particular fact about the host being executed on at execution time.

+- As a user I want to be able to define an input for a template that uses a particular smart variable that is resolved at execution time.

+- As a user I want to be able to define a description of each input in order to help describe the format and meaning of an input.

-- ?As a user I want to be able to specify default number of tries per command. # Command preparation?
+- As a user I want to be able to specify default number of tries per command template.

-- ?As a user I want to be able to specify default retry interval per command. # Command preparation?
+- As a user I want to be able to specify default retry interval per command template.

-- ?As a user I want to be able to specify default splay time per command. # Command preparation?
+- As a user I want to be able to specify default splay time per command template.

-- ?As a user I want to setup default timeout per command. # Command preparation?
+- As a user I want to setup default timeout per command template.

+- As a user I want to preview a rendered command template for a host (providing needed inputs)

 Design
 ------

 {% plantuml %}

 class ConfigTemplate {
   name:string